alltheseas/nostrFAQs/FAQs-misconceptions.md

 `No, but it depends on the platform and app used.
 Most mobile apps default to key pasting, and some offer to back them up in the user's cloud storage.
 On desktop it's recommended to use a browser extension that stores the private key allowing the user to sign events.
 Pasting a private key into a malicious app, or accidentally pasting it publicly will compromise the key permanently.
 There are also remote signing methods, but there is a steeper learning curve for users who are only accustomed to traditional login methods.` -[The: Daniel](https://njump.me/npub1aeh2zw4elewy5682lxc6xnlqzjnxksq303gwu2npfaxd49vmde6qcq4nwx)

+`You can paste your nsec into various applications, but if you're concerned about security, you probably shouldn't.
+Alternatively, you can use a bunker, which is an application that holds your nsec and signs events with it (e.g. Amber).` -[pip](https://njump.me/npub176p7sup477k5738qhxx0hk2n0cty2k5je5uvalzvkvwmw4tltmeqw7vgup)

 </details>

 <details>